Inspired-by-Boredom/yii2-lets-talk/README.md

     <br>
 </p>

-With this extension you open chat in popular messengers from your website.
+With this extension you can open chat with someone in popular messengers across link on your website.

 Features: SEO support, easy creation of custom drivers for other messengers and more!